 The War on drugs must end: not working, causes violence, started in racism, many drugs have medical uses, and it just plain costs too much.

 First, let me talk about me for a moment.
 I consider myself a Republican.
 I am a precinct delegate, a member of the Ingham County Republican Executive Committee, and a frequent delegate/alternate to State Republican Conventions.
 Let me also say this: I don’t smoke pot.
 By that I mean, I tried it — once.
 It wasn’t for me.
+I have seen people who have been addicted to it and them getting admitted in Addiction treatment center delray beach.
 I don’t judge people who do.
 It could be completely legal and I don’t see myself partaking in it.
 Point being, I’m hardly a stoner or a druggy: I don’t have a dog in this fight.

 So, that’s me.
 Now to the issue: we need to end prohibition.
 I know the headline lured you in thinking I was just talking about Marijuana.
 WRONG!
 I’m talking about all of it: Marijuana, Meth, Crack, Cocaine, Heroin, you name it.
 Why?
 Let me lay out a few reasons.